accesscode-2-1/unit-4/lessons/7_CoreJava.md

 A Java `final` field is an example of **immutable state**: data that cannot be changed after it is defined.

-> **Tip:**  Use immutable fields as much as you can.
+> **Hint:**  Use immutable fields as much as you can.
 This allows you to know exactly when the value of a field was defined, at any point in the program: it must have been defined when the instance was created, and cannot have been changed since then.
 >
 > It can also help the Java compiler compile your code more efficiently.